sean-otoole/small_projects/README.md

 - Integration with Dropbox API for cloud-based organization.
 - Enhanced modularization for easier expansion.
 - Scheduled daily operations using AWS Lambda.
+- E-mail reporting for renaming and photo removal.
+- Subfolder for photos to be removed.